SGM HERB FRIEDMAN (Ret.)

 The Communist dream of a unified nation is a nightmare for all Koreans.
 The United Nations dream of a free, peaceful and unified Korea is hope for all Koreans.

 This leaflet is identified as Unification and a free Korea in the UN files.
 It depicts an elder, representing the father of the Korean people.
 The text is:

 Because it attempts to show the two Koreas as one nation it could also be translated as One Nation, One Kind of People.

-Some other leaflets in for Plan Deadlock are 1209 (Unification and slavery), 1210 (Unification and a free Korea) and 1220 (Vengeance of the masters).
-A leaflet for the plan that we have not translated is 1229.
+Some other leaflets in for Plan Deadlock are 1220 (Vengeance of the masters) and 1229.

 Plan Divide was designed to split the North Koreans from their Communist government; to split the North Koreans from the Chinese troops fighting alongside them, and to split the Chinese troops from their Communist government.
 Plan Divide began on 15 January 1953 and was terminated on 30 April 1953.
 625,000 copies of this leaflet were prepared by the 1st Loudspeaker and Leaflet Company (1st L&L Company) on 16 January 1953.
 It depicts Soviet leader Josef Stalin and a hammer and sickle.
 Some of the text is: